Best Day Trips from Florence to Siena, Italy

 Should You Rent a Car or Take a Tour to Siena?

-Should you rent a car or take a tour from Florence to Siena?
-Both are good options, & each have benefits.
-Fortunately, Tuscany is one of the better Italian regions to drive in: the highway between Florence & Siena is similar to highways in the States, with multiple lanes that aren’t super narrow (as many streets in Italy are)!
+Should you rent a car, or take a tour from Florence to Siena?
+Both are good options, with their own benefits.
+Fortunately, Tuscany is one of the better Italian regions to drive: the highway from Florence to Siena is similar to driving in the States, with several lanes that aren’t super narrow (as many streets in Italy are).
 The most difficult thing about renting a car here will be driving in Florence itself, which is hectic.
 But if you’re dead-set on staying in the countryside for a few days, then look for car rental places on the outskirts of town, to minimize city driving.

-The best thing about renting a car in Florence is that you have freedom to visit more off-the-beaten-path & AMAZING spots like Saturnia Hot Springs, which are gorgeous thermal pools located about three hours south of Florence, en route to Rome ~ a place that can really only be reached by renting a car.
+The best thing about renting a car in Florence is that you have freedom to visit more off-the-beaten-path & AMAZING spots like Saturnia Hot Springs: a collection of gorgeous thermal pools that are located about three hours south of Florence, on the way to Rome.
+Due to its remote setting, this is one of those places that can really only be reached by renting a car.

 How to Get to Saturnia Hot Springs in Italy, Girl Who Travels the World